Contrasting Dolphin Entertainment (DLPN) and Its Rivals

 Summary

-Dolphin Entertainment competitors beat Dolphin Entertainment on 7 of the 13 factors compared.
+Dolphin Entertainment peers beat Dolphin Entertainment on 7 of the 13 factors compared.

 Dolphin Entertainment, Inc., together with its subsidiaries, operates as an independent entertainment marketing and premium content development company in the United States.
 It operates in two segments, Entertainment Publicity and Marketing; and Content Production.
 The Entertainment Publicity and Marketing segment offers public relations, entertainment content marketing, strategic communications, social media and digital marketing, creative branding, talent publicity, and entertainment marketing services, as well as produces promotional video content.
 The Content Production segment produces and distributes feature films and digital content.
 In addition, it offers strategic marketing and publicity services to individuals and corporates in the entertainment, hospitality, and music industries.
 The company was formerly known as Dolphin Digital Media, Inc. and changed its name to Dolphin Entertainment, Inc. in July 2017.
 Dolphin Entertainment, Inc. is headquartered in Coral Gables, Florida.